 Juneteenth was first observed, unofficially, in Texas in 1866.
 It wasn't officially recognized as a holiday in any state until Texas did so in 1979.
-Now, every state in the U.S. recognizes it after South Dakota became the last state to finally declare it a holiday.
+Now, every state in the U.S. recognizes it after South Dakota became the last state to finally declare it a holiday Feb.
+11, 2022.

 "On this day, we must confront the ugly parts of our history and honor the slaves who suffered and died under a repressive regime.
 We must also pay tribute to all those who had the strength and conviction to fight to end slavery and keep our Union together," U.S. Sen. Corey Booker (D-NJ) said in 2018.
 "Juneteenth Independence Day is also an important moment to recognize how far we have come and take note of how far we have yet to go."

 Free Without Freedom

 The original Juneteenth was hardly the "Black Independence Day" that it often is touted as today.
 After all, it came months after the Civil War ended and more than two years after the Emancipation Proclamation was signed by President Abraham Lincoln.
-By the time slaves were declared free in Texas, the 13th Amendment to the U.S. Constitution already had been passed by Congress and was well on its way to being ratified by the states.
+By the time enslaved people were declared free in Texas, the 13th Amendment to the U.S. Constitution already had been passed by Congress and was well on its way to being ratified by the states.

-Some slaves who tried to leave, historical reports show, were tracked down and killed.
+Some of the enslaved who tried to leave, historical reports show, were tracked down and killed.
 Many more stepped into a future of poverty, fear and uncertainty.